cs1302uga/cs1302-ce26/README.md

 ## Exercise Steps

-1. While looking in the `src` directory, you likely saw a file called `ttt_util.jar`.
+1. While looking in the `src` directory, you likely saw a file called `TTTUtility.java`.
    This file contains a Tic-Tac-Toe utility class with some helpful methods.
    Take a few minutes to read the documentation for these methods here:
    [TTT Utility}(http://cobweb.cs.uga.edu/~barnes/cs1302-ttt/)